 Similar to running Templates, Scripts can be run by clicking on a Script name in the 'Scripts' menu (see the Script Options dialog for information on placing a Script on this menu plus a list of all available Scripts).
 Also, through the same dialog Scripts can be set to run when a certain file type is opened or can be set to run automatically on application startup or shutdown.
 See the Repository Dialog for information on installing Scripts that other people have submitted to the repository.

 If the current file being edited is a Script (the Status Bar should display Script) a Run icon will be displayed in the top-right corner of the editor as shown in the above figure (see Overlaid Icons).
-Click the down arrow to the right of the Run icon to display the Run on File drop-down list and select a file from the drop-down list of all open files to run the current Script on that file.
+Click the down arrow to the right of the Run icon to display the Run on File drop-down list and select a file from the list of all open files to run the current Script on that file.
 Clicking the Run icon without first selecting a file in the Run on File list will run the Script without a target file.
-Scripts can also be run without a target file by clicking the icon or by selecting '(none)' from the drop-down list.
-After a file has been chosen, the hint popup for the Run icon will show Run on File: <file_name> and clicking the icon or pressing F7 will rerun the current Script on the selected file.
+Scripts can also be run without a target file by selecting '(none)' from the Run on File drop-down list.
+After a file has been chosen, the hint popup for the Run icon will show Run on File: <file_name> and clicking the Run icon or pressing F7 will rerun the current Script.
 The Open icon at the bottom of the drop-down list can be used to open a file and immediately run the current Script on a file.
 After a Script has been run on a file, the editor will attempt to make the target data file visible in the editor.
 See the Compiling Options dialog to turn off this feature.

 If an error occurs while running a Script, an error message will be displayed in the Output tab of the Output Window and a dialog will ask to start the debugger.
 Double-click an error message to view the line where the error occurred.